murex/EventStormingJournal/_pages/1h-event-storming-book.md

 This mini Event Storming e-book is a step by step guide that will successfully lead you through your first workshop!

-* It's short to be short and will read it in less than 1 hour
+* It's short.
+You can read it in less than 1 hour.
-* It covers the 3 main flavors of Event Storming
+* It covers the 3 main flavors of Event Storming.
-* It contains a chapter about remote facilitations
+* It contains a chapter about remote facilitations.
-* It will save you from typical mistakes with 25 facilitation tips that we learnt the hard way
+* It will save you from typical mistakes with 25 facilitation tips that we learnt the hard way.

 And guess what?
 It even contains drawings!
 Start reading now, and in 1 hour, you'll be ready to run your first Event Storming.